 “But I feel a creeping chill.” she replied through her communicator.

 “No ice age here.
 We’ll be fine.
-No penetration of gases or fluids is possible, except through our breathing apparatus.
-We have other concerns.
+Our breathing apparatus filters incoming gases and won’t allow any poisons to pass.
+But, look, we have other concerns.
 Stay away from those.”
-His gloved paw flipped toward a cluster of furless creatures.
+His gloved paw pointed to a cluster of furless creatures.
 “Probably supplicants hoping for some favor from the ruler.”

 The furless creatures ambled past the ruler’s enclosure and stopped in front of a structure where, inside a wide opening, a similar creature was exchanging sounds with them.
-His paw, if that was the name for it, held some sacks he offered to the group’s leader who patted some crumpled, flat objects on the structure’s counter.
+His paw, if that was the name for it, held some sacks he offered to the group’s leader who left some crumpled, flat objects on the structure’s counter.
 The creature inside returned a few shiny metal pieces to the leader.
 The group wandered off until they found a sitting platform under a big leafy plant.
-They sat on it, tore open the sacks, and began to eat little, crumbling disks from the sacks.
+They sat on it, tore open the sacks, and began to eat little crumbling disks.

 “I thought they were going to offer those to the ruler.
 The disks smell very good, don’t you think, Sir?”